Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid

+How does the transition take place in the obstacle wake, between a steady flow in the HD-state and a solution in the LD-state, when parameters are varied?
+In order to shed light on this question, simulations very close to a transition point on the lowest transition line are shown in Fig.~\ref{fscloseup}a-d , for the two potential ranges $\sigma=1$ and $\sigma=2$.
+The flow velocity $k_0$ is fixed and the amplitude $u_m$ of the potential is varied.

-Simulations performed for potential amplitudes very close to the transition (Fig.\ref{fullsim}c,d) allow one to better see how the metamorphosis of the steady flow pattern is taking place.
-When the amplitude of the potential is close to, but below, the critical potential amplitude, the obstacle is followed by a fluid region close to the intermediate density (ID) unstable state (Fig.\ref{fullsim}c).
-This region terminates by a front that joins the ID state to the more downtream {\em HD state}.
-As the critical potential amplitude is varied and the critical amplitude is approached, this front stands farther and farther downstream from the obstacle, with an increasing region of the fluid downstream of the obstacle in the unstable ID state.
-For potential with an amplitude slightly greater than the critical one, the complementary process is observed, as shown in Fig.\ref{fullsim}d.
-As for subcritical potentials, the obstacle is followed by a fluid region in the unstable ID state but which terminates by a front joining it to the stable {\em LD state}.
-With increasing potential amplitude, this front stands closer to the obstacle.
-It reaches the obstacle and disappears, as soon as the potential amplitude departs by a small amount from the critical one.
-An important conclusion from these observations is that the critical solution is such that the fluid downward wake exactly stands at the unstable ID state.
+As shown in Fig.~\ref{fscloseup}a, for $\sigma=2$, when the amplitude of the potential is close to, but below, the critical potential amplitude $u_m^*$, the obstacle is followed by a fluid region of length $L$, close to the intermediate density (ID) unstable state.
+This region terminates by a front that joins the ID-state to the more downstream HD-state.
+As the potential amplitude approaches $u_m^*$, this front stands farther downstream from the obstacle, with an increasing region of the fluid downstream of the obstacle in the unstable ID state.
+For potentials with an amplitude slightly greater than $u_m^*$, the complementary process is observed, as shown in Fig.~\ref{fscloseup}b.
+As for subcritical potentials, the obstacle is followed by a fluid region in the unstable ID state but which terminates by a front joining it to the stable LD -state.
+When increasing the potential amplitude, this front stands closer to the obstacle.
+It reaches the obstacle and disappears, as soon as the potential amplitude departs by a small amount from $u_m^*$.
+These observations strongly suggest that the critical solution is such that the fluid downward wake exactly stands at the unstable ID-state.